 BNP Paribas Fortis is a credit institution with headquarters at Montagne du Parc 3, 1000 Brussels.
-Its share capital is 9,375 billion Euros, of which 99.93% is held by BNP Paribas a credit institution with headquarters in Paris.
+Its share capital is 10,965 billion Euros at 31/12/2018, of which 99.94% is held by BNP Paribas, a credit institution with headquarters in Paris.

 BNP Paribas Fortis is managed by a Board of Directors, who represent the shareholders collectively.
-The Board of Directors determines the general policy and strategy of the bank, oversees the Executive Committees activities, appoints and dismisses Executive Committee members and oversees internal control.
-Within the overall framework set by the Board, the board delegates BNP Paribas Fortis banking activities to the Executive Committee.
+The Board of Directors determines the general policy and strategy of the bank, appoints and dismisses the Executive Committee members and oversees the Executive Committee activities, and the internal control set-up.
+Within the overall framework set by the Board, the latter delegates BNP Paribas Fortis banking activities to the Executive Committee.

 The Board has established a governance charter.
 This charter is based on the Belgian Corporate Governance Code of March 12, 2009.
-It includes all the information regarding the bank’s ownership, organisation, shareholder meetings, Board of Directors, Executive Committee and Board committee powers and operations, conduct and political behaviour guidelines and auditors.
+It includes all the information regarding the bank’s ownership, the organisation, the shareholder meetings, the Board of Directors, the Executive Committee and the Board committee powers and operations, the conduct and political behaviour guidelines and the auditors.

 Board of Directors and Executive Committee